 In accordance with federal regulations, Campbell University has established a policy under which an eligible Title IV financial aid recipient may opt-out of the flat-rate book program.
 Students are encouraged to read the opt-out policy, prior to submitting the Title IV Financial Aid Recipient Textbook Program Opt-Out Form to the Bursar’s Office.

 - Students opting out of the Camel Book Program must opt-out before the first day of class and may not re-enter the program during the semester.

 - Students electing to opt-out of the program must complete the electronic Title IV Financial Aid Recipient Textbook Program Opt-Out form before the first day of class.
 Once the opt-out form is received by the Bursar’s Office, the university is no longer responsible for issuing textbooks to the student.
 Students are required to opt-out each semester.

 - Students electing to opt-out of the program and have received their books from Barnes and Noble through the book program are required to return the books to the bookstore within 24 hours of remitting the opt-out form to the Bursar’s Office.
 Students failing to do so will be assessed the full cost of each book to their student account.

 - Title IV financial aid recipients have the option of purchasing books at their own expense.
 It is the responsibility of the student to purchase all required books for the program should they opt-out of the program.

 - It is the student’s responsibility to review the book list on our website and confirm the title and ISBN number for the current book being used for the course with their instructor, as editions can change frequently.

-- The transfer of financial aid credit balances (Book Bucks) are not available for student eligible to participate in the Camel Book Program.
+- The transfer of financial aid credit balances (Book Bucks) is not available for students eligible to participate in the Camel Book Program.
 The Camel Book Program satisfies Title IV Cash Management requirements.